thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 While the legend is enabled, you can choose the direction and position of the legend.
 Also, you can choose which data to include (min, max, average, total) and either to sort the data keys or not.

+{% include images-gallery.html imageCollection="appearance-legend-settings-1" %}

-You may notice that the legend displays the [data key](/docs/{{docsPrefix}}user-guide/dashboards/#data-keys) label for each configured data key.
+You may notice that the legend displays the [data key](/docs/{{docsPrefix}}user-guide/widgets/#data-keys) label for each configured data key.
 When you have data from multiple devices in the same widget, it is hard to find which device corresponds to which record in the legend or in the tooltip.
 In order to make the legend and tooltip clear, you should use "${entityName}" or "${entityLabel}" in the data key configuration.

-See configuration and the corresponding result below:

-{% include images-gallery.html imageCollection="basic-settings-legend" %}
+{% include images-gallery.html imageCollection="appearance-legend-settings-2" %}

-#### Axis
+#### Axis settings

 Configure the preferred axis parameters.

-Specify the names of the vertical and horizontal axes, and set the minimum and maximum scale values.
+Specify the titles of the vertical and horizontal axis, and set the minimum and maximum scale values.

-You can also set the tick color, the number of decimal places, and step size between ticks.
+You can also set the ticks color, the number of decimal places, and step size between ticks.

+**Vertical axis settings**:

+{% include images-gallery.html imageCollection="appearance-vertical-axis" %}

+**Horizontal axis settings**:

 {% include images-gallery.html imageCollection="appearance-horizontal-axis" %}

-{% include images-gallery.html imageCollection="appearance-vertical-axis" %}

 **Ticks formatter function, f(value)**